 Closure

 A change is considered successfully closed when all assigned action items are completed.
-All deviations from implementation plan (timelines, completeness, supported evidences, correctness) shall be investigated and addressed (if applicable) according to <DevMng_Code> <DevMng_Title>.
+All deviations from the implementation plan (timelines, completeness, supported evidences, correctness) shall be investigated and addressed (if applicable) according to {{ DevMng_Code }} {{ DevMng_Title }}.

 Cancellation

 In case of change cancellation where particular action items were already successfully implemented, those action items can be leveraged in the new Change Request by referencing the previous Change reference number.
 The decision to cancel the change must also take into account the need to reverse particular action items (recovery) if an implemented action item could have a negative impact after Change cancellation.